Manchester by the Sea (film): Release

 Manchester by the Sea had its world premiere on January 23, 2016, at the Sundance Film Festival.
-Shortly afterward, Amazon Studios acquired U.S. distribution rights to the film for $10 million, beating Sony Pictures Classics, Universal Pictures, Lionsgate, and Fox Searchlight.
+Shortly afterward, Amazon Studios acquired U.S. distribution rights to the film for $10 million, beating Sony Pictures Classics, Universal Pictures/Focus Features, Netflix, Lionsgate, and Fox Searchlight Pictures (Sony, under its Stage 6 Films banner, and Universal/Focus would acquire rights to some international territories from Sierra/Affinity).
 This was the second-largest disclosed purchase at the Sundance Film Festival after The Birth of a Nation at $17.5 million.
 Roadside Attractions, of which Lionsgate owns 45%, later became co-distributor of the film with Amazon.

 The film was screened at the Telluride Film Festival and the Toronto International Film Festival, both of which took place in September 2016.
-The 2016 New York Film Festival, which ran from September 30 to October 16, included Manchester by the Sea in its "main slate" and invited Longergan to participate in audience question-and-answer sessions after the October 2 and 11 screenings of the film.
+The 2016 New York Film Festival, which ran from September 30 to October 16, included Manchester by the Sea in its "main slate" and invited Lonergan to participate in audience question-and-answer sessions after the October 2 and 11 screenings of the film.
 It was also shown at the BFI London Film Festival on October 8, 2016.
 The film was theatrically released on November 18, 2016.